 - LPE (Landing Page Error) – The landing page on your site does not exist (404).

-Notifies about every new competitor’s link found (and it’s follow and no follow attributes):
+This report notifies you about every new competitor’s link found (and if it is follow or not follow).

 Re-checking link status on the spot

 Another useful feature of Linkody is checking the backlink status on the spot – just hover over the gear icon and select “Re-check status“: